Folkius/CE_documentation/docs/general/details/categories.md

 ### How do you decide where each game is categorised?

-The category a game will be allocated to is typically intuitive enough, but sometimes it's not.
+The category a game will be allocated to is typically intuitive enough, but there are some games where that is not the case.

 While it doesn't cover all possible bases, when a game's category is not immediately clear, the following flowchart can be used to assist in determining a game's category placement.